Al-LastSur/Constrol_Work_Before_Specialization/README.md

 ## The Solution process

 1. Calculate the amount of symbols of each element of initial array
+>Comment : CalculateStringLength method applied successfully.
+The program identifies the amount of symbols in each element of string array
 2. identify if the element has less or equal to 3 elements in itself
+> Comment: alculateSizeFinalArray method identifies the amount of elemens in an array corresponding to the condition of 3 or less symbols in it and returns the amount of such elements in the array
 3. Create a new empty array
 4. Copy the content of the initial element to new array element
 5. Print array to console